-In some large or complex matters, the parties may find it desirable to establish an ESI protocol early in the case to document agreement as to the form of production, the scope of preservation, and the procedures to search for responsive documents.
-ESI negotiations and protocols help set expectations for each party about the other's needs and plans, particularly on the issue of production format.
+In some large or complex matters, the parties may find it desirable to establish an ESI protocol early in the case to document agreement as to the scope of preservation, the procedures to search for responsive documents, and form of production.
+Negotiations and protocols addressing discovery of ESI help set expectations for each party about the other's needs and plans, particularly on the issue of production format.
 For example, production in searchable PDF or native formats may be preferred in small cases.
 However, if the production includes hundreds or thousands of emails, production in PDF format may not be appropriate due to the loss of searchability and metadata.
 For some file types, such as spreadsheets and presentations, native files may be preferred because they are difficult to review once converted to images or static form.

-54 Note that the previous two questions will be appropriate in different jurisdictions based on how that jurisdiction interprets "control."
+^{54.} Note that the previous two questions will be appropriate in different jurisdictions based on how that jurisdiction interprets "control."
 See Id. at 482-91.
 Whether or not the responding party is required to notify the requesting party that the information sought is in the hands of a third party is also jurisdiction specific.
 Id. at 483.